ExchangeBC/concierge/README.md

 #### Running Database Migrations

-Using an environment's deployment shell, run `npm run migrations:up` in the root of this repository's directory.
+Using an environment's deployment shell, run `npm run migrations:up` or `npm run migrations:down` in the root of this repository's directory.

 ## Team